 The requirements for site control, availability of utilities, environmental assessments, zoning compliance, and scattered sites are not applicable to projects that involve the purchase of completed residential units constructed under a density bonus, affordable zone, or other comparable program.
 Additionally, site control requirements are not applicable for a sponsor of a scattered site family project in a Community of Opportunity.
 Sponsors of both of these types of projects must provide a detailed proposal for identifying specific sites and indicating how and when they will obtain site control.

-New Construction Priority Funding Areas (Smart Growth)
+New Construction – Priority Funding Areas (Smart Growth)

 All projects involving any new construction must be located in a Priority Funding Area (PFA).
 PFAs include: